By The Wyoming LLC Attorney TeamJun 14, 2022

-These documents are concerned with planning for incapacity.
+These documents focus on preparing for situations involving incapacity.
 In other words, they allow you to designate someone to make decisions for you when you are unable to make these decisions for yourself, and/or to express, in advance, your wishes regarding health care matters.

 The ancillary documents you should discuss with your attorney include:

 If you don't have any of these in place, you should have them prepared and executed.
 If you do have them, you should review them to ensure that they are up-to-date.

 After you have considered your will and ancillary documents, you will want to confirm that your beneficiary designations are in line with your overall estate plan.
 If you don't have any beneficiary designations, you should make sure that they are put in place where appropriate, and that they are in line with the rest of your estate plan.

 You should check your: